Globant (NYSE:GLOB) Releases Q1 2022 Earnings Guidance

-Globant (NYSE:GLOB) updated its first quarter 2022 earnings guidance on Thursday.
+Globant (NYSE:GLOB) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $1.160-$ for the period, compared to the Thomson Reuters consensus estimate of $1.020.
 The company issued revenue guidance of $395 M-, compared to the consensus revenue estimate of $366.02 million.Globant also updated its FY 2022 guidance to $4.860-$ EPS.

-Several brokerages recently commented on GLOB.
-Zacks Investment Research lowered shares of Globant from a hold rating to a sell rating in a research report on Tuesday, February 1st.
-Wedbush increased their price objective on shares of Globant from $300.00 to $330.00 and gave the company an outperform rating in a research report on Friday, November 19th.
-Piper Sandler decreased their price objective on shares of Globant from $352.00 to $339.00 and set an overweight rating for the company in a research report on Friday.
-William Blair reiterated an outperform rating on shares of Globant in a report on Friday, November 19th.
-Finally, Citigroup increased their price target on shares of Globant from $310.00 to $370.00 and gave the stock a buy rating in a report on Friday, November 19th.
-One research analyst has rated the stock with a sell rating and ten have given a buy rating to the company.
-According to MarketBeat.com, the stock has a consensus rating of Buy and a consensus price target of $324.10.
+Globant (NYSE:GLOB) last issued its quarterly earnings data on Thursday, February 17th.
+The information technology services provider reported $1.07 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.79 by $0.28.
+Globant had a return on equity of 10.67% and a net margin of 7.46%.
+During the same period in the prior year, the business posted $0.57 EPS.
+As a group, analysts forecast that Globant will post 2.83 earnings per share for the current fiscal year.

-A number of institutional investors have recently added to or reduced their stakes in GLOB.
-EverSource Wealth Advisors LLC acquired a new stake in Globant in the 4th quarter valued at $79,000.
-Allianz Asset Management GmbH acquired a new stake in Globant in the 4th quarter valued at $619,000.
+Hedge funds have recently made changes to their positions in the stock.
+Allianz Asset Management GmbH acquired a new position in Globant in the fourth quarter worth $619,000.
 Glenmede Trust Co.
-NA grew its stake in Globant by 8.0% in the 4th quarter.
+NA boosted its stake in Globant by 8.0% in the fourth quarter.
 Glenmede Trust Co.
-NA now owns 6,715 shares of the information technology services provider’s stock valued at $2,108,000 after acquiring an additional 498 shares during the period.
-Penserra Capital Management LLC acquired a new stake in Globant in the 4th quarter valued at $2,334,000.
-Finally, Charles Schwab Investment Management Inc. grew its stake in Globant by 28.6% in the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 16,477 shares of the information technology services provider’s stock valued at $5,176,000 after acquiring an additional 3,666 shares during the period.
-87.01% of the stock is currently owned by hedge funds and other institutional investors.
+NA now owns 6,715 shares of the information technology services provider’s stock worth $2,108,000 after purchasing an additional 498 shares in the last quarter.
+Penserra Capital Management LLC acquired a new position in Globant in the fourth quarter worth $2,334,000.
+Stifel Financial Corp boosted its stake in Globant by 2.8% in the fourth quarter.
+Stifel Financial Corp now owns 43,690 shares of the information technology services provider’s stock worth $13,722,000 after purchasing an additional 1,199 shares in the last quarter.
+Finally, Charles Schwab Investment Management Inc. boosted its stake in Globant by 28.6% in the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 16,477 shares of the information technology services provider’s stock worth $5,176,000 after purchasing an additional 3,666 shares in the last quarter.
+87.01% of the stock is currently owned by institutional investors and hedge funds.

 About Globant